Vancouver Canucks: NHL application

 With the intention of attracting an NHL franchise, Vancouver began the construction of a new modern arena, the Pacific Coliseum, in 1966 (with the arena opening in January 1968).
 The WHL's Canucks were playing in a small arena at the time, the Vancouver Forum, situated on the same Pacific National Exhibition grounds as the Coliseum.
 Meanwhile, a Vancouver group led by WHL Canucks owner and former Vancouver mayor Fred Hume made a bid to be one of the six teams due to join the league in 1967, but the NHL rejected their application.
 Bid leader Cyrus McLean called the denial a "cooked-up deal", referring to several biases that factored against them.
 Speculation long abounded afterwards that the bid was hindered by Toronto Maple Leafs president Stafford Smythe; after a failed Vancouver-based business deal, he was quoted as saying that the city would not get an NHL franchise in his lifetime.
-Additionally, along with the Montreal Canadiens, Smythe purportedly did not wish to split Canadian Broadcasting Corporation (CBC) hockey revenues three ways rather than two.
+Additionally, the Leafs, along with the Montreal Canadiens, purportedly did not wish to split Canadian Broadcasting Corporation (CBC) hockey revenues three ways rather than two.

-Less than a year later, the Oakland Seals were in financial difficulty and having trouble drawing fans.
+Less than a year later, one of the 1967 expansion teams, the Oakland Seals were in financial difficulty and having trouble drawing fans.
 An apparent deal was in place to move the team to Vancouver, but the NHL did not want to see one of their franchises from the expansion of 1967 move so quickly and vetoed the deal.
 In exchange for avoiding a lawsuit, the NHL promised Vancouver would get a team in the next expansion round.
 Another group, headed by Minnesota entrepreneur Tom Scallen, made a new presentation and was awarded an expansion franchise for the price of $6 million (three times the cost in 1967).
 The new ownership group purchased the WHL Canucks, and brought the team into the league with the Buffalo Sabres as expansion teams for the 1970–71 season.

 In preparation for joining the NHL, the WHL Canucks had brought in players with prior NHL experience.
 Six of these players (John Arbour, George Gardner, Len Lunde, Marc Reaume, Ted Taylor and Murray Hall) would remain with the club for its inaugural NHL season.
 The rest of the roster was built through an expansion draft.